basiliscos/dot-files/articles/rotor-v0.09.md

 };
 ~~~

 The key point here is the `configure` method.
-When `registry_plugin_t` is ready,
-it will be configured to discover name `service::database` and, when found,
-store it in the field `db_addr` and then it will link the actor to the `db_actor_t`.
-If `service::database` will not be found, the acceptor will shutdown (i.e. `on_start`
-will not be invoked); if the linking will not be confirmed, the acceptor will shutdown
-too.
-When everything is fine, the acceptor will start accepting new clients.
+When `registry_plugin_t` is ready, it is configured to discover the name `service::database` and, when found, store it in the `db_addr` field; it then links the actor to the `db_actor_t`.
+If `service::database` is not found, the acceptor shuts down (i.e. `on_start` is not invoked); if the linking is not confirmed, the acceptor will shuts down, too.
+When everything is fine, the acceptor starts accepting new clients.

-The operational part itself is missing in the sake of brevity, because it wasn't
-changed in the new `rotor` version: there is a need of define payload, message
-(including request and response types), define methods which will accept the messages,
-and finally subscribe to them.
+The operational part itself is missing in the sake of brevity, because it wasn't changed in the new `rotor` version: there is a need of define payload, message (including request and response types), define methods which will accept the messages, and finally subscribe to them.

-Let's bind everything together in a `main.cpp`.
-Let's assume that `boost::asio` even loop
+Let's bundle everything together in a `main.cpp`.
+Let's assume that the `boost::asio` even loop is used.
-will be used.

 ~~~{.cpp}
 namespace asio = boost::asio;